samapriya/awesome-gee-community-datasets/docs/involved.md

     ---

-    Bring datasets of value to the community catalog.
-Share it with the community by contributing new datasets
+    Know a dataset the community would value?
+Share it by contributing it to the catalog.

     ---